 Sergeant Edbrooke began his career with the Shively Police Department in 2002 and was promoted to Sergeant in 2014.
-He currently serves as the supervisor for the night work shift.
+He currently serves as the supervisor for the day shift (8a-4p).
 Sergeant Edbrooke is a certified firearms instructor and armorer.
 He is also a certified police training officer, where he is responsible for training new police recruits.

 Sergeant Jordan Brown